ldijkman/randomnerd_esp32_wifi_manager/ESP8266-LittleFS-wifi-manager/ESP8266-LittleFS-wifi-manager_with_editor/ace_gunzipped/readme.md

 ace gz files unzipped to view the source

+edit is the html file

-paste in jsfiddle prettify to make it a bit readeable
+paste in jsfiddle and use tidy  to make it a bit readeable

 should be possible to make a tryit like editor edit and preview side by side

+but i do not know how yet

 https://jsfiddle.net/luberth/hftvs72o/1/